vatesfr/xen-orchestra/docs/docs/backups/intro_backup.md

 ---
 slug: backup
+sidebar_position: 1
 ---

 # Introduction to backups

 Xen Orchestra is currently the most capable and advanced solution to backup your VMs/infrastructure.
 There's many ways and solutions to achieve what you need, take time to read them all.
-Take a look on the [concept section](backups.md) to learn more about how it works.
+Take a look on the [concept section](./backup_concepts) to learn more about how it works.

 Alternatively, here is a video recap on different backup capabilities: